jrengdahl/cross/README.md

 This project contains crosstool-ng .config files to build OpenMP-enabled bare-metal GCC cross-compilers:

-- aarch64-cygwin       -- ARMv8 for Windows 10
-- aarch64-linux        -- ARMv8 for Linux
+- aarch64       -- ARMv8
-- arm-cortexm7-cygwin  -- ARMv7 Cortex-M7 for Windows 10
-- arm-cortexm7-linux   -- ARMv7 Cortex-M7 for Linux
+- arm-cortexm7  -- ARMv7 Cortex-M7
-- arm-uboot-linux      -- ARMv7 Cortex-A9 with NEON (i.MX6Q) with aapcs-linux
+- arm-uboot     -- ARMv7 Cortex-A9 with NEON (i.MX6Q) with aapcs-linux
-- arm-cortexm0p-cygwin -- ARMv7 Cortex-m0+
+- arm-cortexm0p -- ARMv7 Cortex-m0+
-- arm-cortexm33-cygwin -- ARMv7 Cortex-m33
+- arm-cortexm33 -- ARMv7 Cortex-m33

 Normally bare metal compilers do not have OpenMP support, since it is assumed that considerable operating system support is required to make